kaleidawave/ezno/specification/02-checker/01-types/05-function-types.md

 - Type (p: number, q: string) => "hi" is not assignable to type (a: string) => string

 > I think reasons contains more information

+> #TODO subtyping with default, optional and spread results